technoweenie/technoweenie.github.com/_posts/2011-4-28-my-put-requests-bug-me.markdown

 around this by using POST and specifying the "real" verb with a [`_method` parameter](https://github.com/rack/rack/blob/master/lib/rack/methodoverride.rb) or the [`X-HTTP-Method-Override` header](http://code.google.com/apis/gdata/docs/2.0/basics.html).

+At some point, all this POST vs PUT nonsense devolves into spec wankery anyway.
+Though, Ryan Tomayko cracked an egg of knowledge that tipped the scales:

+    rtomayko: doesn't really matter to me. the main reason not to use PUT for partial updates is that caches can update their local stuff with the PUT body.
+    rtomayko: most every other argument I've seen for PUT vs. PATCH is spec wankery
+    Rick: caches update based on the request body?
+    rtomayko: on PUT yeah. if a cache sees a GET and stores the response in cache, it can update its cache with a subsequent PUT body from a client
+    rtomayko: assuming the PUT is successful

 Other then that, does it hurt anyone that certain API endpoints expect the PUT verb?  **No**.

 However, I've been working on GitHub API v3 as a clean slate.
-It gave me a chance to infuse more REST concepts into things.
+It gave me a chance to infuse more REST concepts into everything.
 So, I weighed my options.

 * How many users will be affected?